Anthony Weston

 Anthony Weston is an American writer, teacher, and philosopher.
-He is author of widely used primers in critical thinking and ethical practice and of a variety of unconventional philosophical books and essays.

 Life

 Weston was born in 1954 and grew up in the Sauk County region of southwestern Wisconsin, country identified with the conservationist Aldo Leopold (in his Sand County Almanac) and the architect and visionary Frank Lloyd Wright, a strong influence on his father's family.
 He is a 1976 summa cum laude graduate of Macalester College, and received his PhD in philosophy in 1982 from the University of Michigan, where he wrote his PhD dissertation with Frithjof Bergmann on "The Subjectivity of Values".
-He taught at the State University of New York at Stony Brook for ten years, and subsequently at Elon University, where he has won the university's premiere awards for both teaching and scholarship, as well as abroad in Costa Rica, Western Australia, and British Columbia.
+He taught at the State University of New York at Stony Brook for ten years, and subsequently at Elon University, where he was recognized for both teaching and scholarly work, as well as abroad in Costa Rica, Western Australia, and British Columbia.

-Weston has worked in philosophy for his entire professional life but teaches and writes on interdisciplinary themes, pedagogy, and beyond as well.
-He has co-taught with biologists and ecologists and in both Philosophy and Environmental Studies at Elon, working as well with astronomers, Zen masters and in environmental education programs as well as on design and social change projects such as Common Ground Ecovillage.
-Weston retired from full-time teaching in 2018 while continuing to write and to do design and construction work at Common Ground.
+Weston has experience in interdisciplinary themes, pedagogy, and other fields of study.
+He has co-taught with biologists and ecologists in both Philosophy and Environmental Studies at Elon, working as well with astronomers, Zen masters and in environmental education programs as well as on design and social change projects such as Common Ground Ecovillage.
+Weston retired from full-time teaching in 2018.